mui/material-ui/docs/pages/blog/2023-mui-values.md

 In 2019, these became formalized in our first-ever company values: user obsession, excellence, transparency, freedom, and autonomy.

-Needless to say, we've grown significantly since then — as a company, product, and broader community too.
+Needless to say, we've seen significant growth since then: both for the company and its products, as well as the broader community surrounding us.

 That's why, we wanted to take a moment to honor the values that led us to where we are today, and share how we've reshaped them to be an even more powerful force behind MUI’s next phase of growth. 🚀